-Only administrators have authority to release video footage.
-Any requests for video footage are to be referred to the Executive Director or Principal.
+Only administrators have authority to release video footage to AFIA employees or via external requests.
+Any requests for video footage are to be referred to the executive director, Principal or Operations and Enrollment Coordinator.

 Policy Against Workplace Violence

 The welfare of all students, parents, employees and visitors and the security of the school building require that every individual be constantly aware of potential security risks.